 The company generates 50% of sales from the Americas (mostly the US), with Europe, the Middle East, and Africa (EMEA) and the Asia-Pacific region contributing 29% and 21%, respectively.

 Altogether, Arrow has 300 sales offices and 40 distribution centers in 56 countries worldwide.

 Arrow serves more than 100,000 OEMs and contract manufacturers through its components business segment and value-added resellers through its ECS business segment.
 Most of its sales are made on an order-by-order basis, rather than through long-term sales contracts.

-Industries served include aerospace and defense, computers, gaming, industrial equipment, instrumentation, medical and scientific devices, networking, optoelectronics, and telecommunications equipment.
+Industries served include aerospace and defense, alternative energy, automotive, computers, gaming, industrial equipment, instrumentation, medical and scientific devices, networking, optoelectronics, and telecommunications equipment.

 Along with rival Avnet, Arrow is highly acquisitive in order to consolidate competition, grow its footprint, and increase product offerings.
 The company maintains its competitive edge by offering more value-added services to diversify its revenue stream.
 It also keeps its supplier base large so that customers can procure from a one-stop shop, rather than purchase from several different vendors.